Aina Haina - Second Best CD

 Portland’s Aina Haina (pronounced “Eye-na High-na”) traces it’s roots back to the South Pacific where members Mike Ailes and Dylan Magierek met while attending the University of Hawaii.
 Years later, they found their paths converging once again in Portland and immediately discovered that they still connected musically.
 This time around Magierek switched from bass to drums and they quickly wrote a handful of songs, coining the term “Power Duo” to describe their sound and lineup.
 Their first release, the self-titled Aina Haina, received positive reviews and won over tough critics like The Huffington Post – who premiered the band’s first video for the song, “I Can’t Feel You Anymore”.
-Their new seven song album entitled Second Best will be released on Badman Recording Co. on June 28th, 2019.
+Their new seven song album entitled Second Best was released on June 28th, 2019.

 Though recording their debut moved briskly, the band found themselves struggling to complete their sophomore effort.
 “The songs were mostly completed about five years ago, soon after we released Aina Haina.
 However, Mike and I were each blessed with newborns, which along with a career change for Ailes caused the project to grind to a near halt” Magierek reveals.
 Frustration grew over the years of overdubs and edits required to shape their vision for the album.
 “There were times that we each just prayed that the album could be done.
 I felt like it was no longer a priority for us and began to resent the pace at which Mike would work at completing his parts.
 I think we both realized how different our styles of getting things accomplished were, and it was causing a lot of stress.
 I decided to take a hiatus from the project”, says Magierek.”
 Over the next several years Ailes continued to work on the album, mainly alone, - editing, writing lyrics, recording vocals, bass and additional guitar.